Student Choice Loan

 We are committed to helping students find the best funding for their education.
 The Credit Union Student Choice Loan is a way to fill the financial gap that scholarships, grants and other federal aid doesn’t cover.
 You’ll get significant cost-savings by choosing your Credit Union’s student loan over other lenders.

 Why Choose Us?

-Credit unions operate to serve their members and communities.
+Credit Unions operate to serve their members and communities.
 One way they do that is by promoting thrift and offering competitive rates with a focus on the best interest of the borrower – in this case students.
-When you choose your credit union to pay for college, you’ll benefit from great rates, low fees, convenient repayment terms, and most importantly, a life-long relationships with a lender you can trust.
+When you choose your Credit Union to pay for college, you’ll benefit from great rates, low fees, convenient repayment terms and most importantly, a life-long relationship with a lender you can trust.

 - No origination fees

 - One-time application

 - Deferment of principal and interest while in school

 - Flexible repayment terms including graduated repayment for two years

 - Servicing retained for the life of the loan – never sold